viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }
 ```

 We could add such a function to the standard, either as a free function or as a member function.
-The authors propose to add it as a member function to be in line with [N3857].

-*todo this is not more inline as unwrap has been removed*
 # Open points